r4m4dh4n1/kjv-motor/QC_ROLE_IMPLEMENTATION.md

 3. In Pembelian page, verify you can only see these buttons:
    - Lihat Detail
    - History Harga
-   - Update QC
+   - Update Harga
-   - View Report QC (top right button)
 4. Verify you CANNOT see:
    - Button Tambah (top right)
+   - Button View Report QC (top right)
    - Button Edit (in action menu)
-   - Button Update Harga (in action menu)
+   - Button Update QC (in action menu)
+   - Button Report QC (in action menu)
    - Button History QC (in action menu)
    - Button Hapus (in action menu)

 ## Notes:

-- QC role is focused on quality control tasks only
+- QC role is focused on price management and viewing details only
-- Cannot modify or delete data
+- Cannot modify or delete pembelian data
 - Cannot create new records
+- Cannot update QC data or view QC reports
-- Limited to Dashboard viewing and Pembelian QC operations
+- Limited to Dashboard viewing and Pembelian price operations
 - All permissions are enforced at the UI level through the RBAC system